C

 Specialized property animation types have more efficient implementations than the PropertyAnimation type.
 They are for setting animations to different QML types such as int, color, and rotations.

-See the Controlling Animations section for more information about the different animation properties.
+For more information about the different animation properties, see Controlling animations.

 In the previous example, the PropertyAnimation and NumberAnimation objects needed to specify particular target and properties values to specify the objects and properties that should be animated.
 This can be avoided by using the <Animation> on <Property> syntax, which specifies the animation is to be applied as a property value source.